By James Eliot, Markets & Finance Editor

 New trading platforms that better integrate human intuition and algorithmic precision will become increasingly important.
 Firms that can blend automated systems with human oversight will likely emerge as market leaders, catering to both institutional investors and retail traders eager for more adaptive strategies.

-This evolution in trading dynamics suggests that investors need to adapt swiftly in the next 12 months, incorporating algorithmic insights while not losing sight of their human judgement and intuition.
+This evolution in trading dynamics suggests that investors need to adapt swiftly in the next 12 months, incorporating more sophisticated methods to remain competitive and relevant.

 FAQ

-Q: What are the common mistakes in algorithmic trading?
+Q: What are the costs associated with algorithmic trading?

-Q: What future trends should investors watch in algorithmic trading?
+Q: What are future trends in algorithmic trading?

 Recommended Tools